eduagarcia/roberta-legal-portuguese/README.md

 ## Datasets

-[PortuLex benchmark](https://huggingface.co/datasets/eduagarcia/PortuLex_benchmark) is a four-task benchmark designed to evaluate the quality and performance of language models in the Portuguese legal
+[PortuLex benchmark](https://huggingface.co/datasets/eduagarcia/PortuLex_benchmark) is a four-task benchmark designed to evaluate the quality and performance of language models in the Portuguese legal context.

 | Dataset       | Task | Train | Dev   | Test  |
 |---------------|------|-------|-------|-------|